deep-org/website/content/docs-workshops/esa-workshop2021/03_treenetproc.markdown

 ## 9. Contact

-For questions, please get in touch with <a href="mailto:Richard.Peters@UGent.be?subject=Time Series Course - 2021">Richard Peters</a>
+For questions, please get in touch with <a href="mailto:Richard.Peters@UGent.be?subject=ESA 2021: WK 24 - A Comprehensive Toolbox for Tree Physiological Data Processing in R">Richard Peters</a>